 In systematic review part, the database PubMed, Web of Science and Google Scholar search engine were searched, and related published articles from South and Southeast Asia were screened.
 The keywords used in database search were prevalence, proportion, risk factors, knowledge, awareness, practice, and knowledge on COVID-19, attitude on COVID-19 and learning on COVID-19.

 Articles were selected if they reported the prevalence, mean score and risk factors of knowledge, attitude and practices towards COVID-19, conducted on South and Southeast Asian population, published in peer-reviewed journals in English language.
 Studies were excluded if they were preprint, case report and editorials.
 All recorded article were managed by Mendeley version 1.19.4 software to exclude duplicates.
-The steps followed in the literature search are illustrated in Figure 1.
+The steps followed in the literature search are illustrated in Fig 1.

-Fig. 1: Study flow chart
+Fig 1.
+Study flow chart.

 Statistical Analysis

 To analyze cross-sectional data, the participant’s responses were extracted from Google form and exported into Microsoft Excel 2010 for necessary data management [checking, cleaning and coding].
 Frequency distribution were employed first to understand the participants’ demographics characteristics.
 The prevalence of knowledge, attitude and practices were displayed through bar diagram with 95% confidence interval.
 Significant association of COVID-19 knowledge, attitudes, and practices with participant’s socio-demographic profile were tested by the Pearson chi-square test.
-The degree of associated risk factors were assessed by adjusted binary logistic regression model [20], [21].
+The degree of associated risk factors were assessed by adjusted binary logistic regression model [20,21].
 All data management and statistical analysis were carried out by Microsoft Excel-2010 and IBM SPSS Statistics 20.0.
 To analyze systematic review data, we first extracted information through Microsoft Excel-2010.
 The descriptive statistics were assessed and the prevalence of knowledge, attitude and prevention practice were examined.
 Finally, we studied the significant risk factors of person’s knowledge, attitude and practice towards COVID-19.
 To do this, we considered 5% as the significant level.

 Results